 "My solo stuff certainly can have an angry fastness – but it’s probably that my attraction to the different forms comes from exactly the same place in me."

 Whatever place that is, you can hear the cross connections of her musical hinterland as she plays.
-When it arrives Gwenifer Raymond's second album will be just as high impact as the first, and her genuinely unmissable show at FOCUS Wales will undoubtedly confirm the raw, mesmerising energy of her music.
+When it arrives Gwenifer Raymond's second album will be just as high impact as the first, and her unmissable live shows will undoubtedly continue to confirm the raw, mesmerising energy of her music.